baer/emo-link/README.md

    With the larger alphabet, you get distributed, offline-capable, fault-tolerant, collision-free ID creation without any of the drawbacks of the other approaches.
 The price is four characters.
 A typical shortener is 7 chars, and this needs 11.

 3. **Base N Encoding**
-   1. Convert UUID to bin
+   1. Convert UUID to a 128-bit binary number
-   2. Group by M bits, where M is enough to encode N values.
-It's 12.
+   2. Determine the number of bits (N) required to encode the alphabet by finding the largest number of bits that is less than the size of our alphabet.
+For this project, that's 12 since 2^12 < ~4500 < 2^13.
+   3. Group the UUID's into N-bit chunks.
-   3. For each 12-bit grouping: `emojis[parseInt(binaryNumber, 2)]`
+   4. For each N-bit grouping: `emojis[parseInt(binaryNumber, 2)]`

 #### Why would I do this?